emmt/TiPi/info/tpp.md

 where `EXPR` is everything after the `in` keyword and up to the end of line or to the `//` of the optional comment.
 After macro substitution of the `EXPR` term, it is interpreted either as a list of values separated by spaces or as a range.
-The macro `NAME` will successively takes these different values of the list or of the range and the body of the loop (that is code up to the matching `end` keyword) will be processed.
+The macro `NAME` will successively takes the different values of the list or of the range and the body of the loop (that is code up to the matching `end` keyword) will be processed.
 If, after macro substitutions, the value of `EXPR` is an empty list or an empty range, the the body of the loop is just